Have you started your kitchen holiday prep?

 14. CHECK SMALL APPLIANCES

 Sometimes the small things can make a big difference.
 A working toaster, a functioning hand mixer, and being familiar with how to use that new pressure cooker are all little things to help the day run smoother.

 The holidays may not be the best time to tackle huge home improvements projects: but there may be small things you want to update such as painting a wall, updating a light fixture, or rearranging the family room.

 16. PLAN TIME FOR FUN

-In the midst of all the planning and prepping for the holidays let’s remember that we have little ones who need suitable ways to have fun and enjoy the holidays too.
+Amid all the planning and prepping for the holidays let’s remember that we have little ones who need suitable ways to have fun and enjoy the holidays too.
 This does not have to be complicated.
 Simple crafts, holiday movies, board games, and outdoor play (weather permitting) are fun for kids to enjoy.
-Even adult fun in a necessity too.
+Even adult fun is a necessity too.
 Adults often enjoy seeing the Christmas lights, sipping hot chocolate, or enjoying watching the Thanksgiving Day parade.
 Children and adults alike need time for fun.